 As part of HouseBound the exhibition Week 1, ‘The Bedroom’, curated by Susan Francis@houseboundart On Friday 8th Maija from CAS interviewed Cathy Lomax live on Instagram.
 Cathy Lomax is a London based painter.
 Her work is a contemporary and personal exploration of popular culture, beauty, celebrity and identity.
 Lomax has an MA Fine Art from […]

 Are you the public?Then come in and see our things.
 According to the Cambridge dictionary a ‘collection of things shown publicly’ constitutes an exhibition.
 What you see here is just that, but then again, it’s not.
 Or, it might be, depending on how long you hang around.
-A review by Susan Francis Particular themes have risen […]
+A review by Susan Francis CAS associate artists have […]

 Between November 2018 and November 2019 CAS Artists James Aldridge (Wiltshire) and Karen Wood (London) have collaborated as Urban Rural Exchange.
 Meeting for bi-monthly walks in Wiltshire and London, and maintaining a dialogue online via instagram @UrbanRuralExchange, James and Karen have documented their experiences of where they live and work, through collections, bundles, tape drawings […]

 A dissenting voice is an alternative voice.
 Whether quiet or loud, individual or collective, the dissenter invites us to see the world in a different way.
 CAS Associate Artists are coming together in this exhibition to present their alternative voices.
 As part of a collective, together CAS Artists are interested to explore on a conceptual, […]